 If you are using Microsoft Outlook in a Terminal Services environment, you cannot use Visual Basic Scripting Edition (VBScript) in custom Outlook forms.
-This issue can occur when you are using Microsoft Windows NT 4.0 Terminal Server in Install mode or User mode.
+This issue can occur when you are using a Microsoft Windows Terminal Server in Install mode or User mode.
 This issue also occurs with Windows 2000 Terminal Server in Application mode but not in Remote Administration mode.

 Use one of the following methods to work around this problem.